What are the differences between SepsiTest™-UMD and Micro-Dx™?

 Can FFPE samples be analyzed with SepsiTest™-UMD or Micro-Dx™?

-FFPE samples Yes, FFPE samples can be processed by simply following the tissue protocol of the kit.
+FFPE samples Yes, formalin-fixed paraffin-embedded (FFPE) samples can be processed by simply following the tissue protocol of the kit.
 There are no additional steps like a deparaffinization required.

 What IT infrastructure is required for SepsiTest™-UMD and Micro-Dx™?